 Those who lobby Broward County and its 31 municipalities are governed by the State Code of Ethics (Chapter 112 of the Florida Statutes), the Broward County Lobbyist Registration Act (Section 1-260 of the Broward County Code of Ordinances), and any applicable municipal ordinances.
 Broward’s elected county and municipal officials must adhere to the provisions of the Code of Ethics for Elected Officials (Section 1-19 of the Broward County Code of Ordinances) that apply to lobbying and receiving gifts from lobbyists and providers.

 In addition to other laws, lobbyists are expected to abide by laws relating to:

 Click on the links below to see ethics laws applicable to providers and lobbyists:

 - State Code of Ethics for Public Officers and Employees (F.S.
 112.313(14), post-service lobbying; F.S.
 112.3145(4), client reporting; and F.S.
 112.3148, gift giving, receiving, and reporting)

 - Broward County Lobbyist Registration Act (See Part II, Chapter I, Article XIII, Sec.
 1-260 et seq.)

 - Broward County Employee Code of Ethics (See Part II, Chapter 26, Article V, Secs.
 26-73, 26-76, and 26-77)

 Most municipalities and Broward County require advance lobbyist registration.
 These municipal laws address lobbyists and lobbying:

-You may find the OIG’s training supplements on the subjects of Officials and Employees Accepting and Reporting Gifts and Lobbyists and Lobbying to be helpful.
+You may find the OIG’s training supplement on the subject of Officials and Employees Accepting and Reporting Gifts and to be helpful.